School District Leader [SDL] C.A.S. (Track 2) (Certificate of Advanced Study)

 - This paper should be well written in the form and quality that a future school leader would proudly provide a superintendent and/or board of education for review.

 Preference will be given to candidates with a graduate grade point average of 3.0 and above and a satisfactory rating of the supporting documents as determined by the department.
+All candidates must have a minimum of three years classroom teaching service and/or pupil personnel service such as speech therapist, school psychologist, etc. in a P-12 school setting.

 Fall semester applications: July 1